 Varsity athletes experience a unique set of pressures in their combined roles as students and as athletes, from scoring goals and winning trophies to meeting the high expectations of demanding professors, and all the while trying to maintain some modicum of a social life.
 Sometimes, however, these pressures become too much.
 As a result, one’s mental health suffers, as well as his or her performance on the pitch and in the classroom.

 It’s important to know that it’s pretty common for student-athletes to go through some tough times while trying to manage being an athlete and student.
+If you’re not enjoying your life academically, athletically, or personally, or are having difficulty making changes on your own, it’s time to reach out for help.
 You don’t have to navigate the bumps on the road on your own – there are people who want to help.